-- 13.2.1 The RCC shall have readily available at all times up-to-date information concerning the following in respect of its SRR: - a) SRUs, RSCs and alerting posts; - b) ATS units; - c) means of communication that may be used in SAR operations; - d) addresses and telephone numbers of all operators, or their designated representatives, engaged in operations in the region; and - e) any other public and private resources including medical and transportation facilities that are likely to be useful in SAR. - 13.2.2 In addition, the RCC should have readily available all other information of interest to SAR, including information regarding: - a) the locations, call signs, hours of watch, and frequencies of all radio stations likely to be employed in support of SAR operations; - b) the locations and hours of watch of services keeping radio watch, and the frequencies guarded; - c) locations where supplies of droppable emergency and survival equipment are stored; and - d) objects which might be mistaken for unlocated or unreported wreckage, particularly if viewed from the air.
+- 13.2.1 The RCC shall have readily available at all times up-to-date information concerning the following in respect of its SRR: - a) SRUs, RSCs and alerting posts; - b) ATS units; - c) means of communication that may be used in SAR operations; - d) addresses and telephone numbers of all operators, or their designated representatives, engaged in operations in the region; and - e) any other public and private resources including medical and transportation facilities that are likely to be useful in SAR. - 13.2.2 In addition, the RCC should have readily available all other information of interest to SAR, including information regarding: - a) the locations, call signs, hours of watch, and frequencies of all radio stations likely to be employed in support of SAR operations; - b) the locations and hours of watch of services keeping radio watch, and the frequencies guarded; - c) locations where supplies of droppable emergency and survival equipment are stored; - d) objects which might be mistaken for unlocated or unreported wreckage, particularly if viewed from the air; - e) the position, course and speed of aircraft that may be able to provide assistance to aircraft in distress; and - f) where the search and rescue region includes maritime areas, the position, course and speed of ships that may be able to provide assistance to aircraft in distress and information on how to contact them.

-- 13.2.3 The RCC should have ready access to information regarding the position, course and speed of ships within maritime areas of the SRR that may be able to provide assistance to aircraft in distress and information on how to contact them. - 13.2.4 The SAR service provider should, individually or in cooperation with other States, either establish ship reporting systems in cooperation with maritime authorities or arrange communication links with Automated Mutual-Assistance Vessel Rescue System (Amver) or regional ship reporting systems to facilitate SAR operations at sea.
+13.2.3 The SAR service provider should, individually or in cooperation with other States, either establish ship reporting systems in cooperation with maritime authorities or arrange communication links with Automated Mutual-Assistance Vessel Rescue System (Amver) or regional ship reporting systems to facilitate SAR operations at sea.